1957 - 1966

 THE BAVARIAN GIRL, Brenda

-Having a young lady to serve as an ambassadress for Bavarian, and to be known as the Bavarian Girl, was part of the strategy of the Bavarian Brewing Co.'s ad agency, Calkins & Holden, and also supported by their design firm, Lippincott & Margulies, both based in New York City.
+Having a young lady to serve as an ambassadress for Bavarian, and to be known as the Bavarian Girl, was part of the strategy of the Bavarian Brewing Co.'s ad agency, Calkins & Holden.
+It was also supported by their design firm, Lippincott & Margulies, also based in New York City.
 To find the Bavarian Girl, Bavarian Brewing Co. launched a search for a local young and wholesome lady to represent Bavarian's Select Beer in late 1957.
 The winner would visit Germany with photo sessions used in ads to help promote the beer locally.
 The winner and Bavarian Girl of the Year was Brenda Cotter.
 Brenda was from Dayton and had graduated from Julienne High School in 1956.
 Previously, she did some modeling and entered some beauty pageants.
 She was crowned Azalea Queen of Montgomery Co., OH in 1955.
 After high school, she worked at Cypress Gardens in 1956 and was crowned Grapefruit Queen later that year.
 In 1957 she returned to Dayton to be involved in a few Dance Party shows on WLW-D. Late that year she was selected to be Bavarian Girl of the Year - for the following year.
 With her title she traveled to various parts of Germany in early 1958.
 Afterwards, in late 1958, she became a model for a shampoo brand and appeared on a couple of CBS shows.
 She returned to Dayton later that same year and, being an enterprising lady, opened Brenda Cotter Models that same year.
 It operated until around 1960.
 No further additional information about her has been obtained.
 However, if you know what happened to Brenda, please let us know.

 In the ads above a slogan "brewed the old-world way...nature's way" was used for the first couple of months.
 Thereafter, the term "nature's way" was dropped from the ad campaign.
 However, in March, 1958, "brewed" was also eliminated and only "old-world..." was used with the Bavarian Girl ads, to apparently better connect Brenda in the ads to her visits in the old world.
 In addition, various German words were utilized with the Brenda ads.
 They included Auf Wiedersehn (goodbye) - when she left for her trip to Germany, Bierliebhaber (beer lover), Prosit (Here's how / to your health), Gemütlichkeit (friendliness / comfort), Fantastisch (fantastic), Fasching (exciting and happy), Schön (beautiful), Jawohl (yes siree) and Fabelhaft (terrific).
 An interesting aspect with most of the Bavarian Girl ads is that they included some secondary advertising for the airline used by Brenda, SAS, and a local department store that supplied her clothes, Shillito's.